 3. Integrate evidenced-based practice (EBP) as the foundation for nursing interventions and care delivery.

 4. Analyze issues that impact nursing, health and the global community.

 5. Synthesize concepts of leadership and management into the practice of nursing.

 6. Integrate the role of the professional nurse with an awareness of self and a commitment to lifelong learning.

 Bachelor of Science in Nursing (BSN)

-The Wesleyan College Bachelor of Science in Nursing program will begin in fall 2013.
-The program earned Initial Approval from the Georgia Board of Nursing in July 2012, and will seek Full Approval during 2015 when the first cohort of nursing students graduates.
-Wesleyan College anticipates approval of the Bachelor of Science in Nursing degree from the Southern Association of Colleges and Schools in the fall of 2012.
-In 2014, the Wesleyan Nursing program will apply for national accreditation from the Commission on Collegiate Nursing Education (CCNE), the accrediting body for both baccalaureate and graduate nursing programs.
+The program earned Initial Approval from the Georgia Board of Nursing in July 2012 and Full Approval in 2015.
+Wesleyan College received approval of the Bachelor of Science in Nursing degree from the Southern Association of Colleges and Schools in the spring of 2013.